-- Cost saving: Without the need to rent a venue and to hire services such as catering, the expense of running an event is reduced massively.
+- Cost-saving: Without the need to rent a venue and hire services such as catering, the expense of running an event is reduced massively.
 Attendees aren’t spending money on transportation either so it’s a win-win situation.

 - Global audience: People can attend concerts, go to museums and join workshops from anywhere in the world with a click of a button.

 - Measurability: The technology used to deliver online events allow organisers to measure success in real-time.
 This technology allows for continuous improvement both during and after an event.

 - Flexibility: Organisers can customise each event to their needs as well as their audiences’ needs, increasing personalisation and making the user’s experience more enjoyable.
 Examples of this include making it interactive, adding the option of subtitles, adding multiple language options etc.